-In case you hadn’t noticed, I’m pretty pro-medication when it comes to mental illness.
+If you’ve read my blog before, you’ve probably noticed that I’m pretty pro-medication when it comes to mental illness.
 I thought it would be worthwhile, though, to give a little bit more nuanced perspective.

 Managing side effects

 Medications have side effects, whether it’s psych meds or anything else.
-Some people will have no side effects at all, while others will have horrible side effects; that can’t be predicted before trying a particular medication.
+Some people will have no side effects at all, while others will have horrible side effects; unfortunately, that can’t be predicted before trying a particular medication.

 What meds can and can’t do

 Another big issue is about what medications can and cannot do.
 Being pro-medication doesn’t mean I think they come with a magic wand attached.
 Meds don’t produce some artificial version of wellness that makes all our problems go away; they allow the brain to get back to some semblance of normal function after the ass-kicking of illness.